 Professor of Ecology Tom Oliver makes the compelling argument that although this illusion of individualism has helped us to succeed as a species, tackling the big global challenges ahead now relies on our seeing beyond this mindset and understanding the complex connections between us.
 THE SELF DELUSION is an explosive, powerful and inspiring book that brings to life the overwhelming evidence contradicting the perception we have of ourselves as independent beings - and why understanding this may well be the key to a better future.

-Read the book review in The Guardian
+Read a full book review in The Guardian

 ‘THE SELF DELUSION is a book of wonders.
 It articulately explores the infinite web of connection that humans have with one another, as well as with those that lived before them and those yet to be born.
 But Oliver also takes us beyond the body to tease out our many connections with the world around us and far, far beyond it.
 How can we really be individuals when trillions of atoms from the farthest reaches of the galaxy can be found in our bodies?
 A timely, fascinating and quite brilliant book’ Vybarr Cregan-Reid, author of Primate Change